mtahat/QA-assessment/README.md

 **CongifUtil.java**
 Use this class to configure you Service Base URL, PORT & Host Names.

+**RestClient.java**
+Complete the missing code for get and extract methods.

 > **Main Integration Test**
 - [ ] **Please add/modify any test needed for this project.** and make sure the existed tests are running green.